OpenDDS/OpenDDS/docs/devguide/getting_started.rst

     Sect<2.1.1.1>

 Each data type used by DDS is defined using OMG Interface Definition Language (IDL).
-OpenDDS uses IDL annotations1For backwards compatibility, OpenDDS also parses ``#pragma`` directives which were used before release 3.14.
-This guide will describe IDL annotations only. to identify the data types that it transmits and processes.
+OpenDDS uses IDL annotations [#footnote1]_ to identify the data types that it transmits and processes.
 These data types are processed by the TAO IDL compiler and the OpenDDS IDL compiler to generate the necessary code to transmit data of these types with OpenDDS.
 Here is the IDL file that defines our Message data type: